Physics 410: Computational Physics (Fall 2024)

 • Final Exam: 20%

 You will generally have one week to complete homework assignments and two weeks to finish projects.
+Approximate due dates for the four assignments are listed on the Homework page, and are also available on Canvas.

 Late work will generally not be accepted unless there are extenuating circumstances.
 If you find yourself in the position of needing an extension you must request one from me via an e-mail message as soon as possible and definitely before the due date of the assignment/project.
 If in doubt about whether your circumstances are sufficiently extenuating note that I tend to be lenient in these matters: on the basis of some issue that arises, I would rather you submit late complete work than timely incomplete work.